mahesh-hegde/CG_LAB/README.md

 ## OpenGL programs (Computer Graphic lab).
 The dreaded CG lab programs done to a best effort level.

-## General techniques (when desperate).

-* glPushMatrix, glLoadIdentity, glPopMatrix when something doesn't work

-## Some other common mistakes
+## General mistakes
+* Wrong formula or parenthesis
+* Wrong data type (double vs int)
-* not calling glClearColor
+* calling gluOrtho before Identity matrix is loaded
-* using int with loss of FP precision.

 ## CheckList for 3D programs
 These are the hardest to get right.